Leslie Knope: Season 5

-Season six
+Season 6

 Leslie is a key member in the absorption of Eagleton into Pawnee because of a debt problem in Eagleton.
 After staging a filibuster which wins the citizens of former Eagleton voting rights, Leslie is recalled and replaced with her Eagletonian counterpart, Ingrid de Forest (Kristen Bell).
 Leslie gets the lot and parks for the Pawnee Commons after a heated debate between her and Jamm, in return for five worthless IOU's from Chris (who was soon leaving his post as City Manager).
 She dedicates the unofficial groundbreaking of Pawnee Commons to Ann before she and Chris leave for Michigan in "Ann and Chris".
 In "Flu Season 2", Leslie discovers that she is pregnant.
 In "One in 8,000", after a visit to a doctor, Ben and Leslie find out that they are going to have triplets.
 Soon after, Leslie is offered a position in the National Park Service, in Chicago.
 After stalling on her decision for most of the season, Leslie is eventually convinced by Ben to accept the job, but then after finding out that the Parks Department had her declared as one of the new founders of the new town of Pawnee, she convinces her new boss to relocate their office from Chicago to the Third Floor of Pawnee City Hall.
 Three years from the end of season six, Leslie and Ben have three children, and Leslie is the head of the Midwest Parks Service on the bustling third floor of Pawnee City Hall.

-Season seven
+Season 7

-Leslie is head of the Midwest branch of the National Park Service, working to build a National Park in Pawnee.
+Leslie is head of the Midwest branch of the National Park Service, working to build a national park in Pawnee.
 Ron is her main opponent in this effort, as he wants to build a new Gryzzl campus.
-As the season progresses, however, Ron and Leslie eventually reconcile, and she successfully secures the National Park for Pawnee.
+As the season progresses, however, Ron and Leslie eventually reconcile, and she successfully secures the national park for Pawnee.
 Soon afterward, she and Ben decide to move to Washington with Andy and his wife April Ludgate (Aubrey Plaza) after Leslie is offered a promotion to work at the U.S. Department of the Interior and Ben decides to run for Congress.
 In flash-forwards, it is shown that by the year 2025, Leslie will run a successful campaign for Governor of State of Indiana, and will serve two terms in that office.
-It is implied that either she or Ben has been elected President of the United States by 2048 when they are both flanked by the U.S. Secret Service at the funeral of Pawnee Mayor (and Leslie's former Parks employee) Garry Gergich (Jim O'Heir).
+It is implied that either she or Ben (or both) has been elected President of the United States by 2048 when they are both flanked by the U.S. Secret Service at the funeral of Pawnee Mayor (and Leslie's former Parks employee) Garry Gergich (Jim O'Heir).
 In the present, the gang gets together for a picture, as they are unsure when the next time they see each other will be.
 Ben asks Leslie if she's ready, to which she responds, "Yes.
 I'm ready."